Not a government website. Not affiliated with any utility or program. Sources are linked and dated.

 Federal 25C Credit

-What does the federal heat pump tax credit cover in 2025?
+What did the federal heat pump tax credit cover (for 2025 filers)?

-The IRS 25C Energy Efficient Home Improvement Credit allows eligible homeowners to claim 30% of the installed cost of a qualifying air-source heat pump, up to a $2,000 annual cap.
+For qualifying heat pumps placed in service before December 31, 2025, the IRS 25C Energy Efficient Home Improvement Credit allowed eligible homeowners to claim 30% of the installed cost, up to a $2,000 annual cap.
 The credit is non-refundable — it reduces what you owe in federal income taxes but does not generate a refund beyond your tax liability.
-It resets annually, meaning you may be eligible again in subsequent tax years for different improvements.

 Common Confusion